Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Results and discussion

 \subsection{Non-local magnetic properties}

 To calculate the N\'eel temperature, we approximate the magnetic wave vector by ${\mathbf{Q}_{\rm H}}\,{=}\,(0, 0, 2\pi/a)$ and construct a supercell for modeling an antiferrromagnetic order corresponding to this wave-vector.
 In particular, our supercell contains two nearest-neighbor atoms at $(0,0,0)$ and $(a/2,a/2,a/2)$ in Cartesian coordinates.
 The corresponding lattice vectors are ${\{a,0,0\}}$, ${\{0,a,0\}}$ and ${\{0,0,a\}}$.
-We compute the sublattice magnetic susceptibility $\chi_{\rm sub}$ as a response to a small staggered magnetic field introduced in the DMFT part.
-In particular, we have used the magnetic field corresponding to splitting of the single-electron energies up to 5~meV, which was checked to provide a linear response.
+The constructed supercell allows us to consider two magnetic sublattices and calculate the response to a non-uniform magnetic field, which site dependence ${\mathbf{H}_{\mathbf{R}_j} = \mathbf{H}_0\, \textrm{cos}(\mathbf{Q}_{\rm H} \mathbf{R}_j)}$ corresponds to the antiferromagnetic order.
+In other words, we compute the sublattice magnetic susceptibility $\chi_{\rm sub}$ as a response to a small staggered magnetic field $\mathbf{H}_0$ introduced in the DMFT part.
+In the calculations we have used the magnetic field corresponding to splitting of the single-electron energies up to 5~meV, which was checked to provide a linear response.
 The magnetic transition temperatures are obtained from the onset of spontaneous sublattice magnetization.